rtasalem/spring-security-auth-server/README.md

 - The Lombok dependency was installed to reduce the amount of overall boilerplate code that was written during the tutorial.
 - The server is configured to run within a Docker container.
+- Java Docs to provide details of all API endpoints.

 ## Getting Started